-25 SEXUAL ENTERTAINMENT
+30 SEXUAL ENTERTAINMENT

 Sandwell Council has adopted procedures in relation to sex establishments, particularly sexual entertainment venues under the Local Government (Miscellaneous Provisions) Act 1982, as amended by the Policing and Crime Act 2009.
 Standard conditions attached to such licences form part of Sandwell Council's Sex Establishments Policy.
-This policy will be consulted upon shortly.

 Once adopted, the policy will be published on the Council's website www.sandwell.gov.uk.
 Licence holders should note that where there are similar conditions in the two regimes, the more onerous will apply.